STRIDES/NIHCloudLabAWS/tutorials/README.md

 - You will be able (soon) to leverage the serverless functionality of AWS using the [AWS Genomics CLI](https://aws.amazon.com/genomics-cli/), which automates genomic workflows similar to the above links, but with a simplified command line interface.
 This feature does not yet work within Cloud Lab due to some peculiarities of the environment, so check our [documentation](/docs/agc.md) for periodic updates on access.
 We are actively working on integrating this tool into Cloud Lab.
 In the mean time, stick with the solution [here](https://docs.opendata.aws/genomics-workflows/index.html).
 - Finally, one benefit of the cloud is access to GPUs for workflow acceleration.
 While a lot of focus on GPU implementation will focus on AI/ML workflows, NVIDIA has software called Parabricks that will accelerate genomic workflows for pretty low costs.
 See the full list of command line options [here](https://docs.nvidia.com/clara/parabricks/v3.5/text/software_overview.html) to see if your specific workflow is accelerated.
 Specific details on how to use the Parabricks within Cloud Lab are detailed in the next section (Variant Calling).

- **Be warned, GPU machines will burn through your budget very quickly if left running, so be sure to shut these machines down after use.**
+ **Be warned, GPU machines will burn through your budget very quickly if left running, so be sure to shut these machines down after use.
+You may also encounter quota limits to protect you from burning through your budget too quickly.
+If that happens, and you still want to use a certain instance type, follow these [instructions](/docs/service_quotas.md)**

 ## **Variant Calling** <a name="VC"></a>